 The Queensland Wader Study Group coordinates the collection of most population data within Queensland.
 The Australasian Wader Studies Group has a coordinating role throughout Australia and assists with intergovernmental efforts to conserve shorebirds throughout the Flyway.
 Australian and Flyway shorebird data are periodically reviewed and new population estimates made for Australia and the Flyway as a whole.
 Regular review is essential due to significant pressures being faced by migratory shorebirds and the declines in abundance of many species.

-The Waterbird Population Estimates (WPE) is an online database developed by Wetlands International with the support of Environment Canada and the Ramsar Convention.
-It allows access to the most recent regional shorebird and other waterbird population estimates and has archives of all previous estimates; hence there is an opportunity to consider long term trends in numbers throughout the Flyway.
+Monitoring data is used to determine Waterbird Population Estimates (WPE) is an online database developed by Wetlands International with the support of Environment Canada and the Ramsar Convention.
+It allows access to regional shorebird and other waterbird population estimates and has archives of all previous estimates; hence there is an opportunity to consider long term trends in numbers throughout the Flyway.

-Australia's national shorebird population monitoring contributes to the WPE process and is run through the Shorebirds 2020 Program.
+Australia's national shorebird population monitoring contributes to the WPE process and is run through the National Shorebird Monitoring program.
 It is used to inform best management practice to maintain shorebird populations and uses volunteers to survey about 150 key shorebird areas in order to detect national population trends.
-Within Queensland, the Queensland Wader Study Group organises the Shorebirds 2020 surveys and has an even wider and more frequent regime of sampling shorebird numbers.

 This page should be cited as: